1st International Way of the Antica Trasversale Sicula

 With its 600 km, the path crosses 8 provinces, 55 municipalities, 6 archaeological parks, 47 sites of historical-archaeological-monumental interest, 1 Park and 7 nature reserves; enough to discover the thousand souls of the largest and most admired island in the Mediterranean.

-The first Cammino started on October 6th 2018 from the archaeological site of Mozia, a Phoenician city, and will reach Camarina in the province of Ragusa on November 18th.
+The first Cammino started on October 6th 2018 from the archaeological site of Mozia, a Phoenician city, and reached Camarina in the province of Ragusa on November 18th.
 35 stages in 44 days full of emotions, meetings and discoveries.

 Today Sicily can tell its fascinating and cosmopolitan history also through this marvelous route, full of memorable views but also of simple rural settlements, of different dialects and cultures and of small museums, of splendid natural landscapes but also of harmonious villages.